0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/policies/privacy-policy.md

 <!-- hide the edit button --><style>.edit-page-link {display: none !important; visibility: hidden !important;}</style>

- This website is owned and operated by the Libra Association (“Libra,” “us,” “our”).
-This Data Policy applies to the Libra Association website (“Website”).
+ This website is owned and operated by the Diem Association (“Diem,” “us,” “our”).
+This Data Policy applies to the Diem Association website (“Website”).
 This Data Policy describes our practices for handling your information collected in connection with this Website.

 ## Collection of Information
  When you interact with us through our Website, we may collect or receive the following of information: